SlateFoundation/opened.js/README.md

  - **status** - Boolean, default: false

- On init checks if user is already has acces to OpenEd API
+ On init checks if user already has access to OpenEd API

 **callback** - (optional) callback function.
-Fired when OpenEd API is fully inited.
+Fired when OpenEd API is fully initialized.

 #### Example
 ```